LoudounCodes/jkarel/README.md

 # LoudounCodes JKarel

 ## Introduction:
-This code was born from the Loudoun County Public School System's use of Fairfax County's FCPSKarel conputer science curriculum.
+This code was born from the Loudoun County Public School System's use of Fairfax County's FCPSKarel computer science curriculum.

 The primary person forking this code (@bokmann) has been using this code for 7 years as a Teacher's Assistant at Loudoun Valley High School.